openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 implemented using `mo.front.common.replacement.FrontReplacementSubgraph` or `mo.front.common.replacement.FrontReplacementPattern` as base classes.
 The only condition to execute the transformation is to check that it is enabled.
-Then the Model Optimizer executes the method `find_and_replace_pattern(self, graph)` and provide the `Graph` object as input.
+Then the Model Optimizer executes the method `find_and_replace_pattern(self, graph)` and provides a `Graph` object as an input.

 Consider the example of a generic front transformation from a file `extensions/front/SqueezeNormalize.py` performing normalization of the [Squeeze](../../../ops/shape/Squeeze_1.md) operation.
-In older version of the operation the list of axes to squeeze was an attribute, but now it is a separate input.
+Older version of the operation had a list of axes to squeeze as an attribute, but now it is a separate input.
 For backward compatibility the Model Optimizer operation supports both semantics but before IR generation the operation should normalized according to the specification.